dungtc/kafka-playground/README.md

 # 4. Schema Registry

 Producer sends bytes to kafka cluster, the consumers don't know any data that the producer sends, it has no verification and will break the consumer.
 In a distributed system it becomes very hard for evolving microservices and break consistency between other teams.
-That why schema registry was created.
+That's why schema registry was created.

 ![alt text](https://github.com/dungtc/kafka-playground/blob/develop/schema/kafka-schema-registry.png?raw=true)